IronWarrior/ChatGPT-2DPhysics/README.md

 ## Remarks

 My approach was to instruct ChatGPT to build out the program in a piecemeal way.
 I typically would ask it to create some boilerplate code first, and then to fill in the gaps.
-For example, the first prompt is:
+For example, the second prompt is:

 > okay, let's do it together.
 It will use C# language.
 Write out the boilerplate code to get us started